 On this page you can read about the concept of Spatz and who the main cast and characters were, listen to sound clips and find links to video clips, and see photos taken on set and magazine cuttings about the actors.
 You can also take a look at the Spatz novel and read how Spatz writers Grant Cathro and Lee Pressman look back on the series.

-If your ideal nostalgia trip would be to watch as much Spatz as you can, I have put together a YouTube playlist of all the episodes and clips I could find.
-It's in chronological order.
+If your ideal nostalgia trip would be to watch as much Spatz as you can, I have put together a YouTube playlist of all the episodes in chronological order.

 Spatz International is a fast food franchise, founded in

 The location: the (fictional) open-air Manor Park Shopping Centre in Cricklewood in North West London.

 Other shops in "the mall" include: a vet's surgery, the betting shop, Grant Lee Bookmakers (formerly Anthony's) opposite Spatz; a video shop; a bank; a library; Undieworld, a lingerie shop; a Blimpy's restaurant (see below).